BYU vs. Utah State NCAA Football Odds, Plays and Insights | October 1, 2021

 Over/Under Insights

-- BYU and its opponents have combined for 58.5 points -- this matchup's over/under -- just once this year.
+- BYU and its opponents have combined for 59.5 points or more just one time this year.

-- Utah State's games have gone over 58.5 points in two opportunities this season.
+- Utah State and its opponents have combined to score more than 59.5 points in two games this season.

-- The combined points per game average of the two teams, 59.5, is one point above Friday's over/under.
+- The combined points per game average of the two teams, 59.5, is equal to Friday's over/under.

-- The 49.1 combined points per game that these two squads have allowed this season are 9.4 fewer than the 58.5 total in this contest.
+- This contest's over/under is 10.4 points greater than the 49.1 these two squads combine to surrender per game this season.

 BYU Stats and Trends

-- BYU has two wins against the spread in four games this season.
+- Thus far this season BYU has two wins against the spread.

-- This season, the Cougars are winless against the spread when entering a game as a favorite of 8.5 points or more.
+- This season, the Cougars are winless ATS when entering a game as a favorite of 7.5 points or more.

 - BYU's games this year have hit the over on one of four set point totals (25%).

-- The Cougars have two giveaways this season, while the Aggies have six takeaways .
+- The Cougars have turned the ball over two times this season, four fewer than the Aggies have forced (6).

 - Find the latest spread and moneyline odds for BYU at SISportsbook.